S

 scientific mind-set that follows ‘hard’ (i.e. derived from the quantised

-emergence and observation of nature) evidence and denies the validity, but not local usefulness, of the supernaturalism of religious belief and its rituals, rites and promises.
+emergence and observation of nature) evidence and denies the validity, but not local usefulness, of the supernaturalism of religious belief and its rituals, rites and

-world the
+of the world the

 naturalist Weltanschauung (and so the Charvaka mind-set) is in the ascendent.
 Not so those opting